CinTheDev/mp4-presenter/README.md

 A simple program written in Rust made for mp4-based presentations.

+## TODOs for speed imrovement

+- Implement fps measuring
+- Use multithreading for decoding

 ## Helpful ressources

 Here is a collection of useful online ressources for implementing a media player.